Smith College-Spring 2009

 Required Books

-2. James Crenshaw, Old Testament Wisdom (referred to as OTW).
+2. James Crenshaw, Old Testament Wisdom, 3rd edition (referred to as OTW).

 Course Requirements

-3) You will be required to write one short research/exegetical paper approximately 6-8 pages double-spaced (1250-1750 words).
-If you write an exegetical paper you will take a passage in a biblical or apocryphal wisdom book and research how the various commentaries (using at least 3 differing RECENT critical commentators) wrestle with the issues raised by your particular passage.
+3) You will be required to write one shorter research/interpretive paper approximately 8 pages double-spaced (2000 words).
+If you write an interpretive paper you will take a specific passage or even a single verse in a biblical or apocryphal wisdom book and research how the various commentaries (using at least 3 differing RECENT critical commentators) wrestle with the issues raised by your particular passage.
 Questions of date, setting, authorship, language, and interpretation will be addressed.
 If you choose to research a wisdom related concept or historical issue you will collect at minimum 4 differing secondary articles on the topic that you fully understand and put these into dialogue with each other as you pursue your topic.
 Your paper should contain a final bibliography along with real footnotes that include page numbers.
 Whenever possible you should be using legitimate scholarly resources that were published within the previous 50 years All paper topics must be cleared with me in advance!
+This paper will be worth 20% of your final course grade and is due on Monday April 15th by noon via email.

 5) Class Attendance and Participation will be worth approximately 10% of your course grade.
 If you skip more than 3 classes I will drop your grade by 1/3rd of a letter grade for each absence above 3.
-As part of your participation grade you may be asked to introduce a particular day of class by sketching out the basics of a particular book and introducing some questions that you believe are worth further discussion or bringing in a passage that you think deserves our attention, or introducing one of the secondary articles.
-I will also expect every student to bring in 1-2 passages related to the text under discussion each day that intrigue or confuse them.
+As part of your participation I will also expect every student to hone in 1-2 passages in the text under discussion each day that intrigue or confuse them or are worthy of deeper discussion.
+If students fail to do this I reserve the right to begin collecting these as a daily assignment.

 6) In order to do well at any of the above requirements it is imperative that you do all of the readings required for each class.
 If you are pressed for time before a particular session make sure to do at least the primary readings.
 (I mean those that are selected from the Bible).
 But you must eventually complete all the secondary readings in order to do decently on the exams.